 Durable Self-Sufficiency: Family's gross income exceeds 450% of the Federal Poverty Level for the state.

-Early Employment: Job placement within six (6) months after the date of arrival in U.S.
+Early Employment: Job placement within four (4) months after the date of entry in U.S.

-English for Employment (EE): Language instruction for those refugees determined to be in need of such services in order to be considered employable.
+English for Employment (EFE): Language instruction for those refugees determined to be in need of such services in order to be considered employable.

 Entrant: See Cuban/Haitian Entrant.

 Employment Support Services Program (ESSP): Employment services including pre-employment job skills and post-employment job retention and upgrade skills training for refugees and immigrants with time limited TAFDC benefits.
 The program helps clients enter the work force and retain their employment, advancing them toward economic self-sufficiency.

 ESL: English as a Second Language.

 Extended Voluntary Departure (EVD): A special temporary provision granted administratively to designated national groups physically present in the United States because the U. S. State Department judged conditions in the countries of origin to be "unstable" or "uncertain" or to have shown a pattern of "denial of rights."
 Aliens in EVD status are temporarily allowed to remain in the United States until conditions in their home country change.
 Certain aliens holding EVD status from Afghanistan, Ethiopia, Poland, and Uganda, who have resided in the United States since July 1, 1984, were eligible to adjust to temporary, and then to permanent resident status under the legalization program.
 The term "deferred enforced departure" (DED) has replaced EVD in general use.

 Federal Poverty Level: Income level reference used by the federal government in eligibility determinations for certain means-tested benefit programs, e.g.: SNAP/Food Stamps.

 Full-time Employment: Employment which is at least thirty-five hours or more per week.